Journal Information

 Background

-Recently, the severity of chronic obstructive pulmonary disease (COPD) can also be assessed by impulse oscillometry (IOS).
+Recently, the severities of chronic obstructive pulmonary disease (COPD) can also be assessed by impulse oscillometry (IOS).
 This study aimed to explore a new classification of severity of COPD based on IOS and associations with acute exacerbations (AE) in patients with COPD.

 Methods

 The data of our study were based on the baseline and 2-year follow-up data of a prospective cohort in China.
-COPD was defined as post-bronchodilation FEV1/FVC <0.70.
+COPD was defined as post-bronchodilator FEV1/FVC <0.70.
 A new severity classification (staging of airflow obstruction by IOS, SAIO) was evaluated based on IOS parameters (R5, R5–R20, and X5 z-scores).
 We quantified using the weighted Bangdiwala B for agreement of severities of COPD between IOS parameters and FEV1%pred.
-The differences among SAIO stages were performed in symptom scores and imaging using analysis of covariance, and in the AE using negative binomial regression.
+The differences among SAIO stages were performed in symptom scores and imaging using analysis of covariance, and in the AE using Poisson regression.

 Results